Pain Below Belly Button: 9 Common Causes (& How to Treat)

 Read more about appendicitis symptoms and complete our online symptom checker if you suspect you may have appendicitis.

-What to do: It is important to proceed immediately to the hospital if you notice signs and symptoms of appendicitis.
+How to treat: It is important to proceed immediately to the hospital if you notice signs and symptoms of appendicitis.
 If confirmed, the doctor will order surgical removal of the appendix to prevent further complications, like a rupture and generalized infection.